Fall 2025 Courses

 *

+(GH;IL)(BA) World mythology: myths primarily of non-Western cultures, based on selected areas and traditions around the world.
 This course offers a survey of several different cultural traditions as expressed in myth, as well as discussion of myth in its literary, social, geographical, political, and religious contexts.
 Various theories of the evolution and analysis of myth will be examined.
 Mythological traditions from around the globe will be compared in order to determine qualities which they share and examine ways in which they are unique.
 This course will help you see the world in new and exciting ways, based on the wide variety of global myths.
 At the same time, you will consider the permanent human issues which connect all of these traditions to each other, to the modern world, and to you.
-CMLIT 108 is one of the choices of survey courses, which count toward the Comparative Literature major and the World Literature minor.
-This course also fulfills the General Education humanities requirement, the Bachelor of Arts humanities requirement, and the International Cultures requirement.
+CMLIT 108 is one of the choices of survey courses, which count toward the Comparative Literature major and the

 CMLIT 112N Introduction to Global Drama, Theatre, and Performance

+(IL) (US) (GA) (GH) (Integrative: Interdomain).
 Introduction to Global Drama, Theater, and Performance will enable students to discover the power and excitement of drama in a global context.
 Students will encounter a variety of cultural contexts as they observe how playwrights portray local histories and lifestyles, in settings from many parts of the world.
 The course will offer (1) an introductory overview of concepts and terms associated with understanding drama and the technical aspects of theater.
 It will present (2) traditional dramatic forms such as tragedy, comedy, history play, allegory, Noh, etc., as seen in plays prior to the twentieth century; and (3) the dramatic contributions of multiple cultural groups in the U.S., with African American, Asian American, Latino, and other U.S. plays seen not in isolation, but in relation to world drama.
 (4) the course will consider ways in which drama, as a form of world literature, can have an international and intercultural impact, both in earlier periods and recently, when global circulation and international collaboration are increasingly frequent.
 Finally, (5) this course will look at world drama and theater from a design and performance perspective.
-Class work may include lectures or presentations by the instructor, presentations by students, web based activities, and focused discussions.
+Class work may include lectures or presentations by the instructor, presentations by students, web-based activities, and focused discussions.

 CMLIT 113 Jewish Myths and Legends